SLUGIS/performanceMeasures/README.md

 4. Open the CSV in QGIS and plot it using the YCOORD(latitude) and XCOORD(longitude) columns.

-5. Save shapefiles of both the First On Scene and Balancae of Alarm incidents.
+5. Save shapefiles of both the First On Scene and Balance of Alarm incidents.

 6. Using Join Attributes by Location in QGIS (Vector->Data Management Tools->Join Attributes by Location) join each of the two new layers with 'ServiceLevelAreas'.
 This will merge the category field with the incidents.